...

 When determining your compensation, those responsible can refer to frameworks such as the Judicial College Guidelines (JCG).
 This publication provides guideline compensation brackets for both physical and psychological injuries.

-Our table below shows suggestive amounts that you could receive in a successful PTSD compensation claim.
+Our table below features suggestive ranges covering PTSD and general psychiatric damage.
 Please note here that the first figure hasn’t been taken from the JCG, but all other entries have been.
+As JCG brackets are only suggestive, this table should be viewed as guidance only.

 Injury Severity Notes Compensation Guideline

 Psychiatric Damage GenerallyModerately SevereThis bracket differs to the one above as cases here would have a better prognosis.
-Cases of work related stress or stillbirth might fall into this category.£23,270 to £66,920
+Cases of work related stress or stillbirth might fall into this category.£25,190 to £72,440

-Psychiatric Damage GenerallyLess SevereIn this bracket, things like the period of disability and extent of which daily activities and sleep was affected.£1,880 to £7,150
+Psychiatric Damage GenerallyLess SevereIn this bracket, things like the period of disability and extent of which daily activities and sleep was affected.£2,040 to £7,740

 Post-Traumatic Stress Disorder (PTSD)SevereCases in this bracket will show an inability to function at the same level as pre-trauma.
-All aspects of the individual’s life will be impacted.£73,050 to £122,850
+All aspects of the individual’s life will be impacted.£79,080 to £133,000

-PTSDModerateIn this bracket, the individuals will have largely recovered and any continuing effects will not be grossly disabling.£9,980 to £28,250
+PTSDModerateIn this bracket, the individuals will have largely recovered and any continuing effects will not be grossly disabling.£10,810 to £30,580

 PTSDLess SevereCases in this bracket will have essentially fully recovered within one to two years.
-Any other continuing symptoms will be minor.£4,820 to £9,980
+Any other continuing symptoms will be minor.£5,220 to £10,810

 What Determines My PTSD Payout Amount?